csharp-language-ext

 Functional Programming in C# with the LanguageExt library

-LanguageExt is a functional language extension library for C#.
-It was created by Paul Louth and aims to facilitate working with functional features in C#, such as functional programming, immutability.
+LanguageExt is a functional language extensions library for C#.
+It was created by Paul Louth and aims to facilitate working with functional features in C#, such as functional programming and immutability.

-LanguageExt is based on best practices in functional programming and provides a wide range of data structures and functions to help developers write cleaner, more concise, and safer code.
+LanguageExt is based on functional programming best practices and provides a wide range of data structures and functions to help developers write cleaner, more concise, and safer code.

 LanguageExt provides a wide range of functional features for C#, including: